Title I

 I, the student will:

-- Practice math and phonics supplied by the teacher daily for 10 minutes daily.
+- Practice math and phonics supplied by teacher daily for 10 minutes daily.

 Kindergarten